+- 16.7.27.
 Single-User authorisation involves prompting the account holder to authorise an action being taken on his behalf.
 For example, single-user authorisation can even prevent fraud as it occurs in a user-friendly manner.
-Instead of calling the customer to verify the legitimacy of a purchase, credit card companies could request customer authentication for an on-line purchase by sending an authorisation request to the customer through an alternate channel such as a mobile phone.

-Multi-User authorisation usually requires multiple and separate authentications (usually people) in order to authorise a transaction or event, such as establishing an account.
-This system supports the "separation of duties" concept common in accounting transactions or other high risk activities.
-Another example is a password change for a privileged account.
-Multiuser authorisation may also assess risk indicators and context (e.g. time, location) to select the authentication components and requirements.
+Instead of calling the customer to verify the legitimacy of a purchase, credit card companies could request customer authentication for an on-line purchase by sending an authorisation request to the customer through an alternate channel such as a mobile phone. - 16.7.28.
+Multi-User authorisation usually requires multiple and separate authentications (usually by other people) in order to authorise a transaction or event, such as establishing an account.
+This system supports the "separation of duties" concept common in accounting transactions or other highrisk activities.
+Multi-user authorisation may also assess risk indicators and context (e.g. time, location) to select the authentication components and requirements.